Substance Use Disorder Treatment for Teens vs Adults

 Because of this, scrutiny should also be applied to defining a substance use disorder using two or more of the DSM-5 criteria.
 Because some of the criteria are normal behavior for teens, there may be diagnosis of a disorder where only mild use is present, requiring a clearer definition of how each criterion applies to decide whether prevention measures are more appropriate than dedicated treatment.

 The ASAM criteria for adolescents are revised to reflect different levels of severity, while still based on the same basic scale.
-This is because, for the most part, teens with substance use issues are considered to be at a lower level of abuse than adults from the start.
-In addition, teenagers in stable living environments are less likely to need residential care because family members can contribute to monitoring use and providing high levels of care due to the teenager not living alone.
-A number of similar factors are taken into account when determining the appropriate level of care for teenagers who are struggling with drug or alcohol abuse.
+This is because, for the most part, teens with substance use issues are considered to be at a lower level of misuse than adults from the start.
+In addition, teenagers in stable living environments are less likely to need residential care because family members can contribute to monitoring use and providing high levels of care.
+A number of similar factors are taken into account when determining the appropriate level of care for teenagers who are struggling with drug or alcohol addiction.

 For example, according to the ASAM Continuum decision engine, while the ASAM level 3.5 services for adults are considered to be high-intensity residential treatment, adolescents at this level are considered to need only medium-intensity residential treatment.